What is happening and why

 What happens when Essex County Council and Thurrock Council join The Library Consortium?

-When we join The Library Consortium (TLC) you will be able to use your library card in any library within the consortium, as well as, in a few months time, request stock from any of the libraries.
-This is because all the libraries in the consortium share the same LMS.
+Now we have joined The Library Consortium (TLC) you can use your library card in any library within the consortium, as well as request stock from any of the libraries.
+This is because all the libraries in the consortium share the same Library Management System (LMS).